Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 What’s Shown on Arizona Arrest Records vs AZ Criminal Records?

-While Arizona arrest and criminal records are often referred to in the same context, they are different in the amount of information provided.
 An arrest record shows that a person was taken into custody on a criminal charge, what level the charge is (felony or misdemeanor) and where the person is being housed until trial.

 Arrest records may also show demographics on the person and include a mugshot.
 Arrest records should always be used with caution since they are not conviction records.